Nat Wei, Baron Wei: Founding the Shaftesbury Partnership

 an independent charity which exists to "inspire and connect people to strengthen their community".
-The Challenge Network runs a two-month civic service programme called The Challenge which has attracted strong interest from both government and opposition.
+The Challenge Network runs a two-month civic service programme called The Challenge which attracted strong interest from both government and opposition when launched.

 In 2011, the Shaftesbury Partnership working with Johnson & Johnson and Queens Nursing Institute and Buckinghamshire New University piloted NurseFirst – a clinicians in the community development programme to produce a network of innovators who can create real change for patients, people and communities.
-In 2013, a report on the pilot, 2 years on, concluded that first cohort of clinicians showed quantitative and qualitative improvements in their confidence, their leadership skills, their ability to innovate and their ability to make clinical innovation happen.
+In 2013, a report on the pilot, 2 years on, concluded that the first cohort of clinicians showed quantitative and qualitative improvements in their confidence, their leadership skills, their ability to innovate and their ability to make clinical innovation happen.
 They produced financially sustainable business plans for £1.2 million of cash releasing savings over 3 years.

-The programme is now being scaled up.
+Lord Wei has actively researched life transitions and published a report into the policy implications of them, which has led to work on later life and the need to better prepare citizens for the transition into retirement.
+Subsequently Lord Wei has also championed harnessing data science based approaches to help bring greater rigour and consistency to the process of policy development and impact venture incubation, through tools such as agent-based modeling, AI-assisted swarm based prediction and decision-making tools, and technology-aided impact measurement.

+Building on his work in education at Teach First and starting other educational initiatives and charities, Lord Wei has advocated for the defense of the right of families to home educate their children without onerous state interference.

+Advising on technology innovation

+Lord Wei has been active in the technology world as an advisor, working in venture capital with firms such as Future Planet Capital, as well as with startups such as Dot Investing and Sweetbridge EMEA, working across sectors including real estate, supply chain technology, blockchain/web3, fintech and climate.
+He and his team claim to offer strategy, impact and technological expertise and he advises boards and founders on innovation and growth.

+He has published two 'Wei Reports' into how impact orientated venture capital is becoming more mainstream and how to encourage greater involvement of institutional funders from insurance and pension and sovereign wealth investors to be more engaged and deploy capital into venture capital especially for impact.
+Many of his recommendations anticipated those announced by the UK government in its Edinburgh Reforms, designed to encourage greater institutional investor allocation to alternative investment such as venture capital in the UK to back UK startups and scale ups.